Food Intolerance - Smartblood Q&A

 The yeast, which is grown on glucose, is dehydrated and pasteurised.
 Unlike baker’s yeast, it can’t be used as a raising agent.
 It’s also not to be confused with brewer’s yeast, a bitter tasting food supplement.

-How is it different to other types of yeast?
+How does nutritional yeast compare to other forms of yeast?

 • Nutritional yeast is grown specifically for use as a food product.
 The yeast cells are killed during manufacturing, which makes this yeast inactive.

 Nutritional yeast has a savoury, umami flavour, similar to parmesan.
-Adding it to a dish can help create a rich, tasty depth of flavour.
+Adding it to a dish can help create a rich, tasty and dairy-free depth of flavour.

-While it’s often used simply to sprinkle on top of dishes, it works well when added during the cooking process.
+While it’s often used simply to sprinkle on top of dishes, it works well during the cooking process.

 Should you avoid nutritional yeast if you have intolerances?